2017 Innovation Express Call Info

-Application forms must be completed in English via the online application portal.
-Applicants must first create an account (registering personal data), and then create a new application.
-Applications may be completed and edited over time, with final submissions being made by 31 October, 2017 at the latest.
+Application forms were to be completed in English via the online application portal. by 31 October, 2017 at the latest.

 Completion and submission of additional forms was required (according to guidelines defined by Innovation Express funding/extended partners).

 Funding, cooperation and extended partners for the 2017 Innovation Express